- Becker Library

 The ultimate decision regarding whether the commute to classes or to clinical rotations can be safely made remains with the individual.
 If a student does not feel she/he can safely commute, and the School of Medicine is operating normally, the standard absence policy for the students’ respective education program shall be in effect.

 In the early stages of course planning, please review with the PACS Director of Finance and Student/Academic Affairs (Beth Elliott) requests for special classroom activities or supplies that may require an additional expense.
 PACS does not provide honoraria for guest speakers.

 If disability accommodations have been approved by Disability Resources for a student enrolled in the class, he/she will have a VISA (verification of individual student accommodations) document outlining the accommodations allowed.
 It is the student’s responsibility to share this information with the instructor(s), and students are strongly encouraged to do so during the first week of classes (either via email or in-person).
 Unless approved, accommodations may not be made for individual students unless these are also made available to all students enrolled in the class.

 The PACS office can assist instructors with locating and reserving space, as needed, for exam accommodations.
 Please contact the PACS Office to reserve space, or call (314) 747-0104.

 Faculty should be familiar with student policies and procedures found in the student handbooks.
 The student handbooks page can be accessed here: https://pacs.wustl.edu/our-students/pacs-student-handbook/

-PACS no longer purchases textbooks from the WUSM bookstore.
-Instructors should include textbook and supply information on the syllabus, which should be uploaded to Canvas two weeks before the first day of class.
+PACS does not use the WUSM Bookstore for textbook lists/purchases.
+Instructors should include textbook and supply information on the syllabus, which should be uploaded to Canvas at least two weeks before the first day of class.
 This will give students time to locate and purchase books online.